Al-tibay/Artists-of-the-Philippine-Impressionism/pages/data.md

 ## Collection Metadata

 A comprehensive registry of the collection.
-This index compiles the precise records and descriptive metadata of each work, providing a detailed map for scholars, archivists, and the curious traveler.
+This index compiles the precise records and descriptive metadata of each artwork, providing a detailed map for scholars, archivists, and the curious traveler.